Audley Harrison

 Audley Hugh Harrison, MBE (born 26 October 1971) is a British former professional boxer who competed from 2001 to 2013.
-As an amateur he represented Great Britain at the 2000 Olympics, winning a gold medal in the super-heavyweight division and becoming the first ever British boxer to win Olympic gold in that division.
+As an amateur, he represented Great Britain at the 2000 Olympics, winning a gold medal in the super-heavyweight division and becoming the first ever British boxer to win Olympic gold in that division.
 Harrison turned professional the following year after signing a contract with BBC Sport, and went on to have seventeen fights on the network before their cancellation of all boxing broadcasts.

 In his professional career he challenged for the WBA, British, and Commonwealth heavyweight titles.
 In 2009, Harrison won the Prizefighter tournament, his first of two.
 He became the European heavyweight champion in 2010, after defeating Michael Sprott in a rematch of their 2007 bout.
 In 2013, Harrison won his second Prizefighter tournament, becoming the first boxer to do so.

+Early life and education

+As a youth, Harrison was involved with street gangs and crime.
+After serving three years in prison for robbery and assault as a teenager, he decided to turn his life around, dedicating himself to boxing and education.
+He earned degrees in sports science and leisure management from the Brunel University of London.

 Amateur career

 Boxing out of Repton Amateur Boxing Club in Bethnal Green, London, Harrison became British super heavyweight champion in 1997, defeating Nick Kendall in the final.
 He retained the title in 1998, defeating Dean Redmond, and won gold at the 1998 Commonwealth Games beating Michael Macquae of Mauritius in the final.
 In 2000 he won gold at the Sydney Olympics by defeating Mukhtarkhan Dildabekov of Kazakhstan on points.
 After his medal win, Harrison was awarded an MBE.